 The little ape tried to grab onto any nearby branches as the furious current pulled him downstream, but it was no use.

-He started to scream for help, but seemingly the only animals nearby were large, slow witted plant eating Dinosaurs, Brontosaurs who didn’t even take notice of the small ape.
+He started to scream in panic, but seemingly the only animals nearby were large, slow witted plant eating Dinosaurs, Brontosaurs who didn’t even take notice of the small ape.

 As the little Kong was dragged further and further down the gigantic river however, his cries would soon be answered by one of the latest unfortunate human natives of Skull Island.
 Over the millenia various human civilisations had come to Skull Island, only to all fall before the monsters of the Island.

-These Skull Islanders were made up of survivors from various boats that had shipwrecked on the island.
+These Skull Islanders however were made up of survivors from various boats that had shipwrecked on the island.
 They came from all over the world.
-Europe, Africa, America.
-All differences and class structures were forgotten in the desperate struggle to survive against the Dinosaurs.
+Europe, Africa, America, with all differences being forgotten in the desperate struggle to survive against the Dinosaurs.

 Whenever a new ship would crash on Skull Island, the natives would welcome any survivors into their clan and teach them how to survive, as well as learn any secrets from the outside world that they knew.
 With so many ships crashing near Skull Island, the natives were able to keep up to date with many aspects of the outside world.